United States House of Representatives: Passage of legislation

 Under the U.S. Constitution, the House of Representatives determines the rules according to which it passes legislation.
 Any of the rules can be changed with each new Congress, but in practice each new session amends a standing set of rules built up over the history of the body in an early resolution published for public inspection.
-Before legislation reaches the floor of the House, the Rules Committee normally passes a rule to govern debate on that measure (which then must be passed by the full House before it becomes effective).
+Before legislation reaches the floor of the House, the Rules Committee normally passes a rule to govern debate on that measure, which then must be passed by the full House before it becomes effective.

 For instance, the committee determines if amendments to the bill are permitted.
 An "open rule" permits all germane amendments, but a "closed rule" restricts or even prohibits amendment.
 Debate on a bill is generally restricted to one hour, equally divided between the majority and minority parties.
 Each side is led during the debate by a "floor manager", who allocates debate time to members who wish to speak.
 On contentious matters, many members may wish to speak; thus, a member may receive as little as one minute, or even thirty seconds, to make their point.

 When debate concludes, the motion is put to a vote.
 In many cases, the House votes by voice vote; the presiding officer puts the question, and members respond either "yea!" or "aye!" (in favor of the motion) or "nay!" or "no!" (against the motion).
 The presiding officer then announces the result of the voice vote.
-A member may, however, challenge the presiding officer's assessment and "request the yeas and nays" or "request a recorded vote".
+A member may challenge the presiding officer's assessment and "request the yeas and nays" or "request a recorded vote".
 The request may be granted only if it is seconded by one-fifth of the members present.
-Traditionally, however, members of Congress second requests for recorded votes as a matter of courtesy.
+Traditionally, members of Congress second requests for recorded votes as a matter of courtesy.
 Some votes are always recorded, such as those on the annual budget.